 Such a defect sorting job, i.e. a checking service that requires the full inspection of 100% of the products involved, can come in many ways:

-● It’s often conducted on tiny batches bearing pricey products like jewels.
+- It’s often conducted on tiny batches bearing pricey products like jewels.
 The buyer might prefer a full inspection of such.
-Essentially, the process is similar to any final random inspection only that this time around we’re not picking a small sample, but 100% of the products and use of the AQL isn’t necessary since any faulty product is set aside and refused.
-Basically, it’s a 100% check defect sorting job.
+Essentially, the process is similar to any final random inspection only that this time around we’re not picking a small sample, but 100% of the products and use of the AQL sampling standard isn’t necessary since any faulty product is set aside and refused.
+It’s a 100% check as defect sorting job.

 Tip: Such kind of double standards aren’t the best signal to send to the manufacturer.